By sennder team, 9 minute read

-More than half of Europe's shipping is carried on trucks, and when it comes to inland shipping, it's about 75%.
-According to Statista, the total value of Europe's road freight market this year could reach nearly 370 billion euros.
+More than half of Europe's shipping is carried on trucks, and when it comes to inland shipping it's about 75%.
+According to Statista, the total value of Europe's road freight market this year could reach nearly 420 billion euros by 2025.

 So, what does it take to get started?
-Here are five key steps to building a trucking company from scratch.
+Here are five key steps to build a trucking company from scratch.

 Step 1: Make a business plan

-You'll likely want to start with some basics, such as creating a company name, identifying your target market, and drafting a pricing plan.
+You'll likely want to start with some basics, such as creating a company name, trucking company business plan, identifying your target market, and drafting a pricing plan.